P0172 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 car exhaust system at shallow depth of field

-In general, it means sensors have detected too much fuel (in relation to oxygen) in the exhaust pipe (and thus in the engine).
+In general, it means sensors have detected abundant fuel (in relation to oxygen) in the exhaust pipe (and thus in the engine).

 Remember, air and fuel are mixed in (or before) entering the cylinder.
-Thus, the P0172 code could also mean there’s too little air.
+Thus, the P0172 code could also mean there’s too meager air.

 In the context of ratios, terminology doesn’t make that much difference.
 ‘Running affluent’ means there’s too much fuel compared to the air.
-Another way of saying this is too little air compared with petrol.
+Another way of expressing this is too little air compared with fuel.

 Note: too much air compared to fuel (or too little fuel compared to air) is known as ‘running lean’.